Savannah architecture

 The /root/.ssh/authorized_keys file should be meant to control access to only the management vm, and /root/.ssh/vm_authorized_keys for the other virtual machines.
 This allows us to include key's from the management vm on the other vm's without actually being in the mgt vm's authorized_keys file.

-The frontend VM runs the web server instances for Savannah.
+The frontend VM runs the web server for Savannah.

 The frontend Savane repository pulls from administration/savane.git

-Alone among the Savannah hosts, it allows ssh from everywhere since that is part of VC access, and has a custom sshd_config directive AuthorizedKeysCommand to look up ssh keys in the mysql database.
+These machines allow SSH from everywhere since that is part of VCS access, and have a custom sshd_config directive AuthorizedKeysCommand to look up SSH keys in the mysql database.

-Users themselves are authenticated in /etc/nsswitch.conf with a mysql module (libnss-mysql), also directly against the mysql database on internal0.
+Users are authenticated in /etc/nsswitch.conf with a mysql module (libnss-mysql), also directly against the database on internal.

 High load